Total Views

 What is TipTap?

 TipTap is a headless, open-source editor framework built on ProseMirror.
 The core editor is MIT-licensed and free.
-It's been around since 2019, has a large community, and offers 100+ extensions.
+It launched in 2019, has a large community, and offers 100+ extensions.

-The defining word is headless — TipTap ships with zero UI.
+The defining word is headless.
+TipTap ships with zero UI.
 You get the editing engine.
-You build everything else yourself: toolbar, bubble menus, block handles, slash commands, styling.
+You build everything else: toolbar, bubble menus, block handles, slash commands, and styling.

-For advanced features like real-time collaboration, comments, document history, AI agents, and DOCX conversion, you need the Tiptap Platform — their paid cloud service, which moved to a document-based pricing model in 2026.
+For advanced features like real-time collaboration, comments, document history, AI agents, and DOCX conversion, you need the Tiptap Platform.
+That's their paid cloud service.
+In 2026, the Platform moved to a document-based pricing model.

 What is Eddyter?

-The entire stack is managed: hosting, storage, AI processing, and scaling are all handled.
+The entire stack is managed.
+Hosting, storage, AI processing, and scaling are all handled for you.
 You embed the editor.
 Eddyter handles the infrastructure.
+Full setup details are in the Eddyter documentation.

 With TipTap, getting a basic editor working is quick.
-Getting something production-ready takes significantly longer.
-Every visual element — the toolbar, the bubble menu, the block drag handles — is your responsibility.
-Teams regularly spend days building the interface their users expect before writing a single line of product code.
+Getting something production-ready takes much longer.
+Every visual element is your responsibility.
+That includes the toolbar, the bubble menu, and the block drag handles.
+Teams regularly spend days building the interface their users expect before they write a single line of product code.

 With Eddyter, the install is one command: